planetoftheweb/planetoftheweb.github.io/_site/toolbox/2021-11-24-WindiCSS-Review-and-demo-Ep13.md

 ---
 layout: post
-title: "MiniMasonry, Simple.css, Rust, Iles and Big WindiCSS demo"
+title: "MiniMasonry, Simple.css, Rust, Iles and Big WindiCSS-Ep13"
 summary: "In this episode of the toolbox, we'll take a peek at some new libraries like minimason and simple.css, then talk about how Rust is taking over the web, plus we'll look at some major new major frameworks like Remix and Iles.
 Then, I'll show you a demo of WindiCSS, a contender that offers some improvements over TailwindCSS.
 It's not in your mind, the pace of the web is relentless...so to keep up...it's time, for the Toolbox"
 hideDesc: true
 video: i-maN7uHAn4